 To this end, do yourself a favor and appoint that ref.
 This is street hockey, not debate team: There are no points for winning an argument.
 Just grab a stick, slap down some cinder blocks and score a goal.

-For more information on street hockey and other team sports, check out the links on the next page.
+For more information on street hockey and other team sports, check out the links below.